zen-code-symphony/reactconcepts/README.md

 - [Tailwind CSS](https://tailwindcss.com/) as CSS framework.
 It is a utility-first CSS framework that streamlines web development by providing a comprehensive set of pre-designed utility classes for styling HTML elements.
 - [VS Code](https://code.visualstudio.com/) as the code editor.
 It includes extensions for ESLint, Prettier etc.
 - [npm](https://www.npmjs.com/) as the JavaScript package manager.
+- [TypeScript](https://www.typescriptlang.org/) as a strongly typed programming language that builds on JavaScript.
+Refer [official doc](https://react.dev/learn/typescript) for more information.

 Below is a high-level diagram that depicts how all the above pieces fit together: